-This observation suggests that the final hidden representation of an input in a trained, wide DNN is highly redundant beyond the critical width $w_c^*$.
-The decay rate of $\nicefrac{-1}{2}$ in particular implies that in this regime chunks of $w_c$ neurons can be thought as statistically independent estimators of the same features of the data, differing only by a small, uncorrelated noise.
-This suggests a possible mechanism for benign overfitting: as the network becomes wider, additional neurons are first used to learn new features of the data.
-Beyond the critical width $w_c^*$, additional neurons in the final layer don't fit to new features in the data, and hence over-fit; instead, they make a copy, or a \emph{clone}, of a feature that is already part of the final representation.
-The last layer thus splits into more and more clones as the networks grows wider in a process akin to \emph{mitosis} in cell biology~\citep{alberts2015essential}, as we illustrate in the bottom of Fig.~\ref{fig:mitosis_cartoon}.
+The decay rate of $\nicefrac{-1}{2}$ suggests that in this regime chunks of $w_c$ neurons can be thought of as statistically independent estimators of the same features of the data, differing only by small, uncorrelated noise.
+In other words, beyond the critical width $w_c^*$, the final hidden representation of an input in a trained, wide DNN becomes highly redundant.
+This motivates a possible mechanism for benign overfitting, schematically portrayed in Fig. \ref{fig:cartoon_}-c: as the network becomes wider, additional neurons are first used to learn new features of the data.
+Beyond the critical width~$w_c^*$, additional neurons in the final layer don't fit new features in the data, and hence over-fit; instead, they make a copy, or a \emph{clone}, of a feature that is already part of the final representation.
+The last layer thus splits into more and more clones as the network grows wider as we illustrate at the bottom of Fig.~\ref{fig:cartoon_}.
 The accuracy of these wide networks then improves with their width because the network implicitly averages over an increasing number of clones in its representations to make its prediction.
-We thus call this effect \emph{representation mitosis}.

-This paper provides a quantitative analysis of representation mitosis in non-trivial datasets and architectures.
-Our main findings can be summarised as follows:
+This paper provides a quantitative analysis of this phenomenon on various data sets and architectures.
+Our main findings can be summarized as follows:

-\begin{enumerate} \item A chunk of $w_c$ random neurons of the last hidden representation of a wide neural network predicts the output with an accuracy which scales with $w_c^{-1/2}$ if the layer is wide enough and $w_c$ is large enough.
-In this regime we call the chunk a ``clone''; \item Clones can be linearly mapped one to another, or to the full representation, with an error which can be described as uncorrelated random noise. \item Clones are created by training a well regularised model until the model reaches zero training error.
-If training is stopped too early (e.g.~when the training accuracy is similar to the test accuracy), or if the training is performed without sufficient regularization, 1.~and 2.~do not take place, even if the last representation is very wide. \end{enumerate}
+\begin{enumerate} \item A chunk of $w_c$ random neurons of the last hidden representation of a wide neural network predicts the output with an error that decays as $w_c^{-1/2}$ if the layer is wide enough and $w_c$ is large enough.
+In this regime, we call the chunk a ``clone''; \item Clones fit the training set with zero error and can be linearly mapped one to another, or to the full representation, with an error that can be described as uncorrelated random noise. \item Clones appear if the model is trained with weight decay and the training set is fitted with zero error.
+If training is stopped too early or if the training is performed without regularization, 1.~and 2.~do not take place, even if the last representation is very wide. \end{enumerate}